OCIA FREQUENTLY ASKED QUESTIONS

 individuals who wish to learn more, including the opportunity to join

 the Church.
-The RCIA process invites participants to grow in their
+The OCIA process invites participants to grow in their

 understanding of the Catholic Church, its teachings and way of life.
 It is

 focused on Jesus Christ and coming to know him more deeply.
 The

 process is marked by prayer, study, fellowship and the celebration of

 The OCIA process is considered your personal spiritual journey.
 The

 OCIA Team is there to support you along the way.
 If, at any point prior